Getting to the root of the problem

 Agreement for Contractors to Perform Arboricultural Services on Town Property

-If, at the owner's expense, a homeowner wishes to have a contractor perform town-approved maintenance on a town-owned tree, or tree planting adjacent to the owner's property, the owner is required to submit a completed Agreement for Contractors to Perform Arboricultural Services on Town Property (pdf).
+If, at the owner's expense, a homeowner wishes to have a contractor perform Town-approved maintenance on a Town-owned tree, or tree planting adjacent to the owner's property, the owner is required to submit a completed Agreement for Contractors to Perform Arboricultural Services on Town Property (pdf).

 - Garbage & Recycling